LeonardoPollina/ML_project_1/README.md

 All the additional functions which can be used to manipulate data, such as subsampling of data, polynomial expansion, counting and replacing of a chosen invalid value, applying the sigmoid function etc.
   <li> <b> PCA </b> </li>
 Functions needed to compute PCA.
-Notice that this preprocessing step for feature selection was not used as final results were not satisfactory.
+Notice that this preprocessing step for feature selection was not used because final results were not satisfactory.
 </ul>